pranavpandey/dynamic-utils/README.md

 color on Android M or above devices.

-- `void setLightNavigationBar(view, isLight)` - Set light navigation bar if we are using light primary color on Android O or above devices.
+- `void setLightNavigationBar(view, isLight)` - Set light navigation bar if we are using light primary color on API 26 and above devices.

 ### DynamicWindowUtils